Moss & Freud: Production

-The film is written and directed by James Lucas and is produced by GFC Films with Matthew Metcalfe as producer. with Kate Moss as an executive producer with the support of the Lucian Freud Archive.
+The film is written and directed by James Lucas and is produced by GFC Films with Matthew Metcalfe as producer with Kate Moss as an executive producer with the support of the Lucian Freud Archive.

-The cast is led by Ellie Bamber as Moss, with Derek Jacobi as Lucien Freud.
-The cast also includes Jasmine Blackborow as well as Bella Freud, Tim Downie and Will Tudor.
+The cast is led by Ellie Bamber as Moss, with Derek Jacobi as Lucian Freud.
+The cast also includes Jasmine Blackborow (as Bella Freud), Tim Downie and Will Tudor.

 Release

-The film premiered at the London International Film Festival on 10 October 2025.
+Moss & Freud premiered at the BFI London Film Festival on 10 October 2025.
+The film was released in cinemas in the United Kingdom on 29 May 2026 by Vertigo Releasing.